LEGAL and DISCLOSURES

 INVESTMENT PROCESS DISCLOSURES

 Analyst Research Report.
 The report contained herein is for informational purpose only to demonstrate Pugh Capital’s credit analysis and selection process.
 New positions purchased which do not have an associated analyst issuer report will undergo analysis at the next review.
-The report should not be considered as investment advice or a recommendation of any particular security.
-The report contains the current opinions of the analyst when the report was written, and such opinions are subject to change without notice.
-Such reports are for internal use only at Pugh Capital.
+Please refer to Opinions Disclosure and Third- Party Sources Disclosure below.

 Avg.
 Credit Quality or Rating: Pugh Capital utilizes an internal methodology consistent with market convention to report the quality of a security or the portfolio average quality.